skoczen/polytester/README.md

 There are a variety of options to make development simple.

 - `polytester foo` or `polytester foo,bar` just runs the test suite(s) specified.
-- `--failfast` stops running tests when the first fail is found.
 - `--verbose` dumps all output to the shell.
 To prevent collisions, when run in this mode, test suites are run in serial, instead of the normal parallel execution.
 - `--wip` runs tests flagged as "work in progress" by running the `wip_command` for all suites that specify it.
 - `--autoreload` or `--ci` watches all files specified in a `watch_glob`, and immediately runs the relevant suite on file changes.
 Any running tests are killed.